-R.Kelly’s Ex Wife Andrea Kelly Reveals Singer’s Abuse For The First Time
+R. Kelly’s Ex-Wife Andrea Kelly Reveals Singer’s Abuse For The First Time

 “I kept scrolling and at the end of the domestic violence awareness website, there was a questionnaire,” she said in between tears.
 “There were 17 questions and they ask you, ‘Has your abuser ever done…?’
 Of the 17, Robert had done 15 to me.”

 R. Kelly, whose real name is Robert, and Andrea were married from 1996 to 2009 and have three children together.
-The R&B singer has faced multiple allegations throughout his career including last year’s Buzzfeed reports that he is leading a cult where he abuses women.
+The R&B singer has faced multiple allegations throughout his career including last year’s BuzzFeed reports that he is leading a cult where he abuses women.

 After close to 10 years of divorce, Andrea said there is a reason that she has decided to only come forward with her story now.
 The famed singer’s ex-wife said she believes it is time for her former husband to start healing.